XORaur0n/Notes/Notes/Network Analysis/SSL Renegotiation Attacks.md

 	Server Hello:

-		The message includes TLS/SSL version chosen, encryption type, and nonce
+		The message includes TLS/SSL version chosen, encryption type, and nonce.

-	Certificate Exchange: The server sends a digital certificate to the client to prove it
+	Certificate Exchange: The server sends a digital certificate to the client to prove its identity, this includes the server's public key and sends it to the server.

+	Key Exchange:

+		The client generates the premaster secret, then encrypts is using the server's public key to determine the session keys.

+	Session Key Derivation: The client & server use the nonces, along with the premaster secret to compute the session keys.
+The keys are used for encryption & decryption of data during the secure connection.

+	Finished Messages: To verify the handshake is successfully complete, both parties have the correct session keys, trhe client & server exchange finished messages.
+The message contains the hash of all previous handshake messages an